Before we start, the code for this article is on github here.

 Conclusion

-REST architecture style provides a standard way to arrange resources over internet and a common way for clients to access and get the server data.
-Minimal API requires minimum code and quick and easy way to create APIs which do not require Auth or which sits behind a gateway(with Auth) and has very minimal dependencies.
+REST architecture style provides a standard way to arrange resources over the internet and a common way for clients to access and get the server data.
+Minimal API requires minimum code and a quick and easy way to create APIs that do not require Auth or that sit behind a gateway(with Auth) and have very minimal dependencies.

 References